mbmworkshop/mbm/README.md

 The setup was originally taken from [here](https://blog.frankdejonge.nl/setting-up-docs-with-tailwind-css-and-github-pages/).

-[Webpack](https://webpack.js.org/) and a bunch of other tools are used to minimize the size of the website.
+A bunch of other tools are used to minimize the size of the website and ease development.
 During development one should run `npm run dev` in this directory before starting Jekyll.
 When pushing a production version of the website, run `npm run prod` first to minimize the assets (css code etc.).
+`npm run watch` can be used for interactive regeneration of `css` and `js` files during development.

 ## Jekyll